absudabsu/docker-meep/README.md

 python siex.py

 #### some useful commands
-docker run -i -t ubuntu:14.04 /bin/bash # get initial image to set up everything docker ps -a # lists available dockers (-a list of non running containers, without -a, running ones) docker build -t meepdocker . # makes a docker image with local Dockerfile and tag meepdocker sudo docker run -it -v /home/Documents:/home/hostSRC -p 2222:22 meepdocker # open ports and link folder docker docker start -i id # starts the docker (-i means interactive (like bash), you should use this after the first time
+docker run -i -t ubuntu:14.04 /bin/bash Z# get initial image to set up everything docker ps -a \# lists available dockers (-a list of non running containers, without -a, running ones) docker build -t meepdocker . \# makes a docker image with local Dockerfile and tag meepdocker sudo docker run -it -v /home/Documents:/home/hostSRC -p 2222:22 meepdocker \# open ports and link folder docker docker start -i id \# starts the docker (-i means interactive (like bash), you should use this after the first time

 ## Notes on setup:
 Ideally, there are very few apps running in the docker, so its very lightweight.
 In my implementation, I run an extra ssh server so I can forward GUI windows to my host.
 Potentially, we could work around this by performing a "xhost +" on the HOST and simply setting the display variable "export DISPLAY=HOSTip:0", but it didn't seem to work for me.
 So ssh was the way to go.